Registration

 ParcourSup

-Visit the ParcourSup website for information on how to confirm your offers, and check the UFR’s Admissions page.
+Visit the ParcourSup website to learn how to confirm your offers, and check the UFR’s Admissions page.

-You must strictly adhere to a specific timeline for responding to admission offers and completing your enrollment at the University, in accordance with the decree of February 28, 2023, regarding the timeline for the online application and admission process for first-year master’s programs.
+You must strictly adhere to a specific timeline for responding to the admission offers you receive and for completing your enrollment at the University, in accordance with the decree of February 28, 2023, regarding the timeline for the online application and admission process for the first year of the master’s program.

-Visit MonMaster.gouv.fr to learn about the admission requirements and check the UFR’s Admissions page
+Visit the MonMaster.gouv.fr website to learn about the admission requirements and check the UFR’s Admissions page

 Registration Process